To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 All of our top picks meet nationally recognized UL217 standards, which are widely considered the top-of-the-line safety standards.
 Smoke alarm models that meet UL217 standards score highest in performance and safety.

-As we stated above, we chose our best smoke detectors based first on safety, but with additional factors in mind: ease of installation, price, features and consumer reviews.
+We chose our best smoke detectors based first on safety, but with additional factors in mind: ease of installation, price, features and consumer reviews.
 Now, on to our smoke alarm reviews!

 The First Alert BRK 3120B Smoke Alarm is arguably the best dual photoelectric and ionization smoke alarm on the market.
 This hardwired alarm with battery backup gets rave reviews for its performance and fewer false alarms than similar products.